 You can use the book as a stand-alone resource and read the questions out loud to your class.
 There are also links within the book to handouts that you can just print and go.
 Keep some of these on hand for a variety of situations: a time-filler, early-finisher activity, or for a class party day.

-Whatever the case, there are a variety of topics ranging from animals, to food, to countries, to people.
+Whatever the case and your motivation for using ESL trivia, there are a variety of topics ranging from animals, to food, to countries, to people.
 There are easy, medium and difficult questions, divided into sections of around 7-10 trivia questions or 4-5 riddles.

 They are appropriate for ESL or EFL students as well as elementary school students in English-speaking countries like England, Canada, New Zealand or the USA.
 It really is the ultimate trivia for kids resource and there’s nothing else out there that is so user-friendly.

 Save a ton of time and just use this ready-made resource.
 Is it really that easy?
 We certainly think so!
 Does it sound like exactly what you need for your classes?
 Click the picture or link below to learn more about the book on Amazon:

 Can I See Some Samples from the Book?